jinyorjin/SIT305_SIT708---Mobile-Application-Development/README.md

 <img width="638" height="1228" alt="image" src="https://github.com/user-attachments/assets/fcd12731-7d94-41f2-97f9-5606eb8a05b0" />
 Travel Companion App

+Travel Companion App

-Travel Companion is an Android app I built for international travel.
+Travel Companion is a simple Android app made to help travellers with common conversions.
-It helps with quick conversions you often need on the go — like currency, fuel, liquids, and temperature.

-What it can do
-1) Conversions by category
+When travelling between countries, you often need to convert things like currency, fuel usage, or temperature.
+This app brings those conversions together in one place so they are quick and easy to use.

+Features
+Multiple Conversion Types

+The app supports several categories of conversions.

-Currency: Uses fixed exchange rates (2026 set rates) for USD, AUD, EUR, JPY, GBP
+Currency – converts between USD, AUD, EUR, JPY, and GBP using fixed exchange rates.

-Fuel & distance:

-mpg → km/L

-gallons → litres

-nautical miles → kilometres

-Temperature: Celsius ↔ Fahrenheit ↔ Kelvin

-2) Validation (based on SIT708 requirements)

-I added basic input checks so the app doesn’t crash and the result stays meaningful.
+Fuel and Distance – includes conversions such as mpg to km/L, gallons to litres, and nautical miles to kilometres.

+Temperature – supports conversions between Celsius, Fahrenheit, and Kelvin.

+Input Validation

+To make the app more stable and user-friendly, some basic checks are included.

-Stops conversion when the input is empty or not a number (shows a Toast message)
+Prevents crashes when the input field is empty or contains invalid values.

+Shows a Toast message if the user tries to convert without entering a valid number.

-Detects when From and To units are the same, so it doesn’t do unnecessary calculation
+Detects when the From and To units are the same and avoids unnecessary calculations.

-Blocks negative values for fuel/distance conversions (because it doesn’t make sense in real use)
+Negative values are restricted for fuel and distance conversions because they do not make sense in real-world scenarios.

-3) UI
+User Interface

+The interface is designed to stay simple and easy to understand.

-Built using ScrollView + CardView, so it stays readable on different screen sizes
+Uses ScrollView and CardView so the layout works well on different screen sizes.

-When the user changes the category, the From/To spinners update automatically with the right units

-Tech notes
+The From and To dropdown menus update automatically when a new conversion category is selected.

+Results appear clearly at the bottom after pressing the Convert button.

+Technical Details

 Language: Kotlin

-Structure: Activity-based
+Architecture: Activity-based structure

-UI: Material components + Spinner + EditText
+UI Components: Material components, Spinner, EditText, Button, and TextView

-Input uses proper inputType (e.g., numberDecimal, numberSigned) depending on the conversion type.
+EditText fields use appropriate input types such as numberDecimal or numberSigned depending on the conversion type.

-How to use
+How to Use

-Pick a Category
+Select a conversion category

+Choose the From unit

-Choose From and To
+Choose the To unit

-Enter a value
+Enter the value you want to convert

-Tap Convert to see the result at the bottom
+Tap Convert to see the result